MainulDip/EverydayReactJS/next-js-apps/Next-JS-1/README.md

 * when there is a `layout.tsx`, the `page.tsx` will be injected as layout's props.children automatically

 Only `page.tsx` file is accessible as home URL for that directory.
-So UI components and other re-usable file can live in that directory without conflict.
+So UI components and other re-usable file can live in that directory without conflict. the `Page()` component should be default exports

 ```tsx
 import SideNav from "../ui/dashboard/sidenav";